reecegabbett/Kernel-Module-Programming/README.md

 done
 ```

 Additionally, you can stop the elevator with `./consumer.x --stop`.
-You can uninstall the kernel module with `rmmod elevator`
+You can uninstall the kernel module with `rmmod elevator`.
 We recommend that you reset your machine between starts of the elevator.

 ## Contents of .tar